Gray Anchoring: a New Computational Theory for Biological Color Constancy: Introduction

-Land and McCann made the first attempt to construct a computational theory of lightness perception within the human visual system, known as the Retinex theory \citep{land1971lightness}.
-Their groundbreaking work established a computational principle for determining the reflectance ratio between any two separated areas within an visual scene.
-Furthermore, in the context of non-uniform illumination, Land proposed an alternative to the Retinex model using a center-surround local operator \citep{land1986alternative}.
-This operator represents a general neural implementation of center-surround receptive fields in early vision, as described by Kuffler \citep{kuffler1953discharge}.
-Additionally, Land and McCann emphasized the significance of edges as crucial sources of information for recovering reflectances under varying illumination conditions \citep{land1971lightness}.
+According to the anchoring theory, finding suitable anchor points is critical for maintaining constant perception for lightness and color.
+Land and McCann made attempts to construct a computational theory of lightness perception within the human visual system, well-known as the Retinex theory \cite{land1971lightness}.
+Their groundbreaking work established a computational principle for determining the reflectance ratio between any two separated areas within a visual scene.
+Meanwhile, the Retinex theory suggests that surface lightness can be perceived under changing illuminant by anchoring the highest luminance in the visual scene to white, which is denoted as the highest-anchoring in this paper.
+Alternatively, the average-anchoring is also widely accepted, which takes the average luminance as a standard anchor for lightness perception.
+This average luminance rule is derived from Helson's theory \cite{helson1964adaptation} and is closely related to the famous gray world hypothesis in the chromatic domain \cite{buchsbaum1980spatial, hurlbert1986formal}.

-However, the ratios of reflectances are not the reflectances themselves.
-The anchoring theory proposed by Gilchrist et al. indicates that absolute reflectances can only be recovered when mapping a luminance to a standard scale with an anchor \citep{gilchrist1999anchoring}.
-According to this theory, finding the specific anchor point is crucial.
-In line with this perspective, the retinex theory suggests that surface reflectance can be recovered from changing illumination by anchoring the highest luminance to white.

-The Retinex theory typically processes the red, green, and blue channels independently and then combines them afterward.
-This leads to one of main arguments arising from neurophysiological observations, that is, neural processing of color vision seems to be based on the color-opponency mechanism in the early visual system \citep{de1966analysis}, rather than independent processing in three color channels.
-Therefore, how our visual system achieves color constancy based on the color-opponency mechanisms remains an unresolved issue \citep{conway2001spatial,shapley2019cortical}.
-On the other hand, Retinex-based methods that process color information independently in the three color channels may introduce additional color shifts and fail to achieve color constancy \citep{jobson1997multiscale}.
-This limitation arises because the Retinex recovers reflectances by anchoring the highest luminance to white, which does not always hold true in real world.
-Consequently, the Retinex theory fails to explain color constancy in early vision.

-In the field of neurophysiology, an enduring debate revolves around the mechanisms underlying color constancy in early vision.
-Behavioral experiments have suggested that light adaptation in single cones or local contrasts among cones provides important cues for color constancy \citep{foster1994relational}.
-Additionally, double opponent cells with concentric receptive fields are also widely acknowledged for measuring chromatic contrast and achieving some degree of color constancy\citep{gegenfurtner2003cortical, kentridge2007color,gao2013color,gao2015color}.
-However, despite these valuable insights, these studies offer only qualitative speculation regarding the neural implementation of color constancy in early vision, leaving certain aspects unexplained.